 While we go in great depths in this article on how to get a close shave, here are a few of the key takeaways:

-It may be quite inherit for some, but its often needs reminding, before the blade ever touches your skin you really need to take a shower.
+It may be second nature to some; before the blade ever touches your skin, you need to take a shower.

 Showering helps to swell up your hair follicles and open your pores to ensure less tugging and pulling when the blade comes in contact with your facial hair.

-Now when you are out of the shower and dried off, a shaving cream will help to ensure that the heat and moisture is retained in the skin with its rich lather.
+When you are out of the shower and dried off, shaving cream will help ensure that the heat and moisture are retained in the skin with its rich lather.

 Therefore your follicles will remain swollen (or swell more) from when you were in the shower, along with allowing your pores to stay open as well.